good-loop/doc/pages/jobs/product-ux-lead.md

 ## For Recruitment Agencies

-We sometimes work with recuitment agencies -- but *only* if they can work with our processes.
+We sometimes work with recruitment agencies -- but *only* if they can work with our processes.

+We cannot take the time to meet with recruitment agencies, and please do not phone us.

 If you are a recruiter with a good candidate -- email us their CV, and a short portfolio from them as above.
 Also include a statement of your fees.
 The next stage is an online technical challenge -- We arrange that directly with the candidate, so you must include their contact details.
 We promise to keep you in the loop throughout the process.

-Please do not ask for a meeting: we cannot take the time to meet with recruitment agencies.